Welcome Day

 Strengthening our collective voice

-This masterclass will offer practical insights and tips on how to amplify the voices of our service users and to challenge systems that aren’t working.
+This workshop will offer practical insights and tips on how to amplify the voices of our service users and to challenge systems that aren’t working.
 Along with experts by experience, we will collectively discuss our shared view of the most pressing issues to address and identify the best way forward.

-This masterclass will cover:
+This workshop will cover:

 • Amplifying the voices of our service users and considering the views of all stakeholders.